How To Find The Best Personal Injury Lawyer

 - Finally, ask around.
 Ask friends, family, consult online reviews.
 Use all the resources you can to get a sense of what this lawyer has done for others.
 It may not be the only factor, but it can be valuable in your search.

-Why should I use an attorney for a personal injury case?
+- Why should I use you as my attorney for my personal injury case?

-Can an attorney work with my insurance company to prevent my rates from increasing?
+- Can you work with my insurance company to prevent my rates from increasing?

-Is it worth hiring an attorney if the accident was my fault?
+- Should I hire you if the accident was partly my fault?